mark-ohanesian/mark-custom-table/README.md

-### **Dynamic Table with Sorting**
+### **Mark Custom Table**

 This project provides a dynamic, accessible table that fetches JSON data and renders it in a Bootstrap-styled table with sorting functionality.
+The table can take any JSON url and allows the user to configure table headers all in one line of code on the frontend, requiring a simple line change in your divi element or other html configuration.

 ---

 ## **Features**

 - Built with accessibility-first methodology to **[World Wide Web Consortium (W3C) guidelines](https://www.w3.org/WAI/ARIA/apg/patterns/table/examples/sortable-table/)**
 - Fetches JSON data dynamically from a provided URL.
 - Uses Bootstrap styling for a clean, responsive table.
 - Provides accessible column sorting via keyboard and screen readers.
 - Modular implementation for easy reuse across multiple tables.

 ---